Rollins College: Campus life

 Rollins College is located in Winter Park, a few minutes from downtown Orlando.
-There are more than 150 student clubs and organizations on campus, including a wakeboard club and ballroom dance club.
+There are more than 150 student clubs and organizations on campus.
 The Tars, Rollins's athletic teams, compete in the NCAA Division II Sunshine State Conference and field a varsity waterskiing team among others.
 A sizeable Greek life on campus comprises more than 10 fraternities and sororities.
 About 75 percent of students live on campus in one of the residence halls or apartment complexes.
 In addition, there are weekly shuttles, "Rolly Trolly", to provide transport to a shopping area for the students.

 Fox Day

 Fox Day is an annual tradition at Rollins.
 Since 1956 (except during the tenure of President Jack Critchfield, 1969–1978), each spring, the president cancels all classes, providing undergraduate students with a surprise day off to explore local beaches and amusement parks, together as a college, returning in the late afternoon for a barbecue.
 It's known as Fox Day, because a statue of a fox is placed on Mills Lawn (the school's main lawn), signifying the day off.

-The fox statue, originally accompanied with a cat statue were a gift from Senator Murray Sams in 1934 to President Hamilton Holt as he thought it would be "fittingly enshrined" at Rollins.
-They originally came from France, and believed to be satirical pieces, depicting, "the Populace (Cat) making his sweeping bow in hypocritical salute to the Papacy (Fox).
-The statues were placed on pedestals near the old Recreational Hall which is now replaced by the pool.
-Holt created a "Cat Society" for women and a "Fox Society" for men, these groups consisted of four people each, selected by an annual vote by the opposite gender of the student body for the opposite group.
-The statues were only allowed to be touched by the respective privileged members.
-Occasionally, the statues were taken and hidden as practical jokes.
-However, the cat statue had been mysteriously destroyed in 1949 with the location of the remains unknown.
-Since then, the fox is hidden and only brought out for Fox Day.

-During Fox Day season 2015, a petition was widely circulated to include Holt and Crummer students in the popular tradition.
-Currently, these students are not excused from classes, limiting their involvement in the annual festivities; furthering the disconnect between the evening and graduate students on campus.
-In March 2020, the campus shut down and sent students home as a result of the COVID-19 pandemic, resulting in no Fox Day occurrence during the 2019–2020 academic year.